-In this short and easy to follow guide, we cover how to enable MySQL/MariaDB query logging and save queries to a file.
+This short and easy-to-follow guide covers how to enable MySQL/MariaDB query logging and save queries to a file.

-When using a database, it often happens that developers want to know what’s going on behind the scene.
-Whether it is for troubleshooting, performance tuning, or out of sheer curiosity.
+When using a database, developers often want to know what’s happening behind the scenes, whether for troubleshooting, performance tuning, or sheer curiosity.

-General query logs remain one of the most popular sources of auditing and diagnostic information in MySQL/MariaDB databases.
+General query logs remain one of the most popular auditing and diagnostic information sources in MySQL/MariaDB databases.
 After logging is enabled, the database server will write information to the log file when clients connect or disconnect, and it will log each SQL statement.

 So without further ado, let’s begin as the process is pretty straightforward.

 Enable MySQL/MariaDB General Query Logging